circonus/docs/content/contribution-guidelines.md

 ---
 ```

-After the front matter, the actual page content can be inserted (see below).
+After the front matter, the actual page content can be inserted (see below for content formatting requirements).

 ## Content Formatting

-For regular pages (not `_index.md` files), inserted page content after the front matter.
-All content must be contributed as markdown.
-Here is a basic guide to
+All content must be contributed as [markdown](https://www.markdownguide.org/basic-syntax).
+Beyond standard markdown syntax, we have a few additional formatting
+requirements.

+### Line Length

-[markdown syntax](https://www.markdownguide.org/basic-syntax).
-For easier editing, please keep line length below 170 characters.
+For easier editing, please keep line length within the markdown files below 170 characters.

 ### Headings